AngelaYu-3/Posts/README.md

 ### art + empathy (10/30/24)

-one of my favorite pieces on the importance of how art necessitates empathy from an excerpt of barbara kingsolver's personal essay *jabberwocky* in her collection of essays *high tide in tucson*
+one of my favorite pieces on the importance of how art necessitates empathy from an excerpt from barbara kingsolver's personal essay *jabberwocky* in her collection of essays *high tide in tucson*
 ___

 ### society + technology (10/29/24)